-Chapter 6 Network interfaces
+Network interfaces

 Kerio Control is a network firewall.
-This implies that it represents a gateway between two or more networks (typically between the local network and the Internet) and controls traffic passing through network adapters (Ethernet, Wi-Fi, dial-ups, etc.) which are connected to these networks.
+This implies that it represents a gateway between two or more networks (typically between the local network and the Internet) and controls traffic passing through network adapters (Ethernet, WiFi, dial-ups, etc.) which are connected to these networks.

-Kerio Control functions as an IP router for all Kerio Control's network interfaces installed within the system.
-The linchpin of the firewall's configuration therefore is correct configuration of network interfaces.
+Kerio Control functions as an IP router for all Kerio Control's network interfaces installed within the system.3 The linchpin of the firewall's configuration therefore is correct configuration of network interfaces.

-Network interfaces of the firewall can be viewed and configured in the Administration web interface under Configuration $\rightarrow$ Interfaces.
+Network interfaces of the firewall can be displayed and configured in the Administration Console or in the Administration's Configuration \rightarrow Interfaces section.